chandran1994/Excel-Customer-Sales-Analysis/README.md

 # Key Business Findings

-- Technology products generated the highest profit growth.
-- Phones were the top-selling category.
-- Customer growth improved consistently over the years.
-- California contributed the highest sales.
-- Year-end months generated stronger sales performance.
-- A small group of customers contributed significantly to profits.

----

-# Conclusion

-This project helped strengthen my understanding of:

-- Excel dashboard development
-- Data visualization
-- Pivot tables and pivot charts
-- Interactive reporting
-- Sales trend analysis
-- Business intelligence concepts

----
+**The analysis revealed that Phones were the highest-selling product category, while the Technology segment generated the strongest profit growth over time.
+California contributed the highest sales among all states, making it one of the most important markets in the dataset.**

+**Customer growth increased steadily throughout the analysis period, with the highest customer count recorded in 2017.
+Sales also exhibited seasonal patterns, with revenue peaking toward the end of the year, particularly during November.
+Additionally, the dashboard highlighted that a relatively small group of customers generated a significant share of total profits.**

 # Files Included